Chemistry only

 However provided that the hydrogen needed for the fuel cells is produced in an environmentally friendly way then

-fuel cells, with their high efficiencies, high energy outputs and low emissions are viable alternative
+fuel cells with their high efficiencies and high energy outputs and low emissions are viable alternative

 to providing clean energy for the future.

-Fuel cells have no moving parts so are reliable and useful for providing power for remote and isolated
+Fuel cells have no moving parts so are reliable, efficient and useful for providing power for remote and isolated

 communities and businesses.
-Fuel cells can provide more energy and are cheaper to produce than
+Fuel cells are cheaper to produce than

-batteries, they are also not as polluting or harmful to the environment to produce.
-Fuel cells have longer working life than batteries and so could be considered more environmentally
+batteries and they are also not as polluting or harmful to the environment to produce or to dispose of.
+Fuel cells also have longer working life than batteries and so could be considered more environmentally

 friendly and sustainable.
 Hydrogen-oxygen fuel cells also produce water as the only waste product and so are